chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/getting-started.md

 )

 results = collection.query(
-    query_texts=["This is a query document about florida"], # Chroma will embed this for you n_results=2 # how many results to return
+    query_texts=["This is a query document about Florida"], # Chroma will embed this for you n_results=2 # how many results to return
 )